‘It’s Spooky Right Now’: Inside the Creepy Federal Crackdown on Portland Protesters

 “Lawlessness in the name of law and order is the hallmark of fascism,” said Jason Stanley, author of How Fascism Works.

-“We have been told by many that the Trump administration is just American politics as usual, with a dose of dysfunction—‚that we should not worry, that this too shall pass,” he added.
+“We have been told by many that the Trump administration is just American politics as usual, with a dose of dysfunction, that we should not worry, that this too shall pass,” he said.
 “However, history teaches us that military and paramilitary forces bypassing the rule of law to crush dissent is a terrible sign of the nature of a regime.
 This is an alarm that must be heeded even by those who urge complacence.”

 Oregon Gov. Kate Brown on Thursday requested Wolf remove federal forces from Portland.
 Wolf, talking to Fox News, expressed defiance toward local elected authorities.